AdrianCorona89/TransitAutomation/README.md

 --------------------------------------------------------------------
 NOTES ON FLAKINESS, ASSUMPTIONS, OR IMPROVEMENTS:
-There were some issues on flakiness, particularly due to the server time responses.
+There were some issues on flakiness, particularly due to the server responses time.
 I ended up using a WebDriverWait set to 5 seconds, which seemed enough time.
-Otherwise the website is accessible and stable.
+But in general, the website is accessible and stable.

 The tests are executed on a Chrome browser managed by WebDriverManager.